Frankie Grande: 2017–2023

+2024–present

+In 2024, Grande returned to Titanique and later in the year reprised the role of Frank-N-Furter in The Rocky Horror Show at the Bucks County Playhouse in Pennsylvania.
+He appeared as Frankini in the 2025 film Henry Danger: The Movie.
+On June 27, 2025, Grande released his debut studio album, Hotel Rock Bottom, for which he co-wrote 14 of the 15 songs.

-As of 2022, Grande's social media presence included more than 400,000 YouTube subscribers and 30 million views on YouTube, more than 2 million followers on Instagram and one million followers on Twitter.
+As of 2024, Grande's social media presence included more than 400,000 YouTube subscribers and more than 2 million followers on Instagram.
+He also works with his mother, Joan Grande, for Diamond Dog Entertainment, a production company.

 Philanthropy

 In 2007, Grande co-founded the non-profit arts organization "Broadway in South Africa", traveling to South Africa to teach performance arts to disadvantaged youth for seven years, before the charity merged with buildOn.
-In 2013, Grande helped buildOn to build a school in a rural village in Malawi, in southeastern Africa, and in 2014 buildOn honored him for his efforts with its Global Impact Award.A 2015 video of Grande in Malawi shows him viewing the school that he helped to build there in 2013 and beginning a new school.
-Grande, Frankie.
-"Frank Grande School Malawi", YouTube.com, January 6, 2015 Grande is an anti-smoking advocate.
-Grande donated the money that he won on Big Brother 16 (from the "Team America" twist he was a part of) to buildOn, to build another school in Africa.Gomez, Patrick.
-"Ariana Grande's Brother Frankie: I Fell in Love on Big Brother", People.com, September 25, 2014 In January 2015, he returned to Malawi to help begin construction of the school, named in memory of his grandfather.
+In 2013, Grande helped buildOn to build a school in a rural village in Malawi, in southeastern Africa.
+In 2014, buildOn honored him for his efforts with its Global Impact Award.
+Grande is an anti-smoking advocate.
+Grande donated the money that he won on Big Brother 16 (from the "Team America" twist he was a part of) to buildOn, to build another school in Africa.
+In January 2015, he returned to Malawi to help begin construction of the school, named in memory of his grandfather.
 Grande raised additional money for buildOn, to fund the school, eventually surpassing his goal of $70,000.
 Grande participated in a 2016 fire prevention public service announcement called 2steps2minutes and the annual Broadway Bares show to benefit Broadway Cares/Equity Fights AIDS.

 In June 2018, Grande headlined the annual "Broadway Sings for Pride" benefit concert at The Cutting Room in New York.
 He is also an active participant in AIDS/LifeCycle, an annual event that raises money to fight HIV/AIDS.
 He raised over $38,000 in 2018.
-Grande also rode in the event in June 2019.
+Grande also rode in the event in June 2019. he is a member of the GLAAD Board of Directors.